gogowenzhang/Symptoms-Checker/README.md

 #### Steps:

 1. Retrieves symptom information of 11 different diseases from https://www.mayoclinic.org/.
-I purposely selected diseases form three categories: cancers, cardiovascular diseases, and neurological diseases.
+I purposely selected diseases from three categories: cancers, cardiovascular diseases, and neurological diseases.
 List of the urls of these diseases can be found [here](https://github.com/gogowenzhang/Symptoms-Checker/blob/master/src/main/resources/urls.csv).

 Example: symptoms of breast cancer